The communication styles you’ll encounter when working in a team

 - avoid small talk and too much socializing;

-- give them time to time to think about what you’re talking about, before replying;
+- give them time to think about what you’re talking about, before replying;

 - be prepared to answer questions with precision;